alwenpy/alwenpy/README.md

 >>> README.md()

 {
-    "About" : "Hi, Arvind this side 👋",
+    "About": "Hi, Arvind this side 👋",
-    "I'm" : " A dedicated self-learner",
-    "Techn Intro":"Python Enthusiast turned Backend Architect🐍"
+    "Intro":" Python Enthusiast turned Backend Architect🐍"
-    "I like": "computer science stuff that include backend, APIs,frameworks like Django ,Flask & Fast API (also tried Svelte)🧑‍💻"
+    "I like": "Computer science stuff that includes backend, APIs, frameworks like Django, & Fast API (have tried a variety of frameworks)🧑‍💻"
-    "Currently Learning" : "Laravel a PHP based framework", "Contributing in" : "🍁GSSOC'23",
+    "Currently Learning": "Fast API, MongoDB",
-    "Also a" : "🚀POSTMAN STUDENT LEADER",
+    "Also a": "🚀POSTMAN STUDENT LEADER",
-    "Fun fact":"Crafted my very own Python pip library packed with some blogging utilities" "Reach me at" : "alwen1928@gmail.com📨"
+    "Reach me at": "alwen1928@gmail.com📨"
 }

 >>> exit()